HMO

 Common questions about this calculator

-All HMOs require FD30S (30-minute) fire doors on all habitable rooms and kitchen, mains-powered interlinked smoke alarms on each floor and in circulation spaces, heat detectors in kitchens, clear escape routes, and regular Fire Risk Assessments.
+All HMOs require FD30S (30-minute) fire doors on all habitable rooms and kitchen, mains-powered interlinked smoke alarms on each floor, heat detectors in kitchens, clear escape routes, and regular Fire Risk Assessments.
 Properties with 3+ storeys typically require emergency lighting.
-All fire doors must have intumescent strips, smoke seals, and self-closing devices.

 FD30S doors provide 30 minutes fire resistance with smoke seals, suitable for most HMOs under 3 storeys.
-FD60 doors provide 60 minutes fire resistance and are typically required for taller buildings (3+ storeys) or properties with specific risk factors.
-FD60 doors cost approximately £450-800 vs £250-450 for FD30S doors.
+FD60 doors provide 60 minutes fire resistance and are typically required for taller buildings (3+ storeys).
+FD60 doors cost approximately 450-800 pounds vs 250-450 pounds for FD30S.

-Larger HMOs (typically 6+ rooms or 3+ storeys) may benefit from addressable systems where each alarm has a unique address, allowing you to identify exactly which alarm has been triggered.
-While basic mains interlinked alarms suffice for smaller HMOs, addressable systems (£400-1,200 for the panel plus installation) offer better monitoring and may be required by some local authorities.
+Larger HMOs (typically 6+ rooms or 3+ storeys) may benefit from addressable systems where each alarm has a unique address.
+While basic mains interlinked alarms suffice for smaller HMOs, addressable systems (400-1200 pounds for the panel) offer better monitoring.

-Fire doors should last 20+ years if maintained properly.
-Interlinked smoke alarms have a 10-year lifespan, after which they must be replaced.
-Emergency lighting requires annual testing and batteries typically last 3-5 years.
+Fire doors should last 20+ years if maintained.
+Interlinked smoke alarms have a 10-year lifespan.
+Emergency lighting batteries typically last 3-5 years.
 Fire Risk Assessments should be reviewed annually or when changes are made to the property.
-Factor these ongoing costs into your HMO business plan.

 Related Property Terms